fbpx

 Family: Euphorbiaceae

-A small tree, to 6 metres tall.
 Found naturally in or on the edges of the drier rainforests; as far south as Jamberoo, New South Wales, north along the coast and extending west into the Hunter Valley, to Atherton in Queensland.

-Grows in monsoon forest and the drier types of rainforest.
+It grows in monsoon forest and the drier types of rainforest.

-Leaves holly-like in appearance, to 8 cm long and to 5 cm wide.
+Alchornea spp. have simple and alternate leaves.
+In this species, leaves are holly-like in appearance, to 8 cm long and to 5 cm wide.
 Ovate or rhomboidal in shape with three or four teeth on the leaf margins.
 Leaf tip and teeth sharp and pointed.
 Leaves are stiff, hairless and pale on the underside; mid to dark green in colour with new growth appearing red / bronze-red which is an attractive feature.

 The fruit is a dark brown capsule, about 6 mm in diameter, usually with three lobes with one seed in each cell.